Minimal resolutions of lattice ideals: Introduction

 One of the goals of commutative algebra is to construct free resolutions of ideals over the polynomial ring $R = \kk [x_1,\dots,x_n] = \kk[\xx]$ in $n$ variables over a field~$\kk$.
 Combinatorial settings, such as that of determinantal or toric ideals, provide models for the general theory.
 For the class of lattice ideals, of which the toric ideals are the prime examples, the input data is a lattice~$L$ (that is, a subgroup) in $\ZZ^n$ whose intersection with the nonnegative orthant is trivial: $L \cap \NN^n = \{\0\}$; see \cite[Chapter~7]{cca}.
 The \textit{lattice ideal} $I_L = \<\xx^\uu - \xx^\vv \mid \uu, \vv \in \NN^n \text{ and } \uu - \vv \in L\>$ is homogeneous with respect to a grading in which the degree of each variable is a positive integer because $L \cap \NN^n = \{\0\}$.

 Many beautiful constructions of free resolutions of lattice ideals are known in various settings.
 For example, Peeva and Sturmfels \cite{ps98a} present a minimal free resolution built from combinatorial quadrangle resolutions given any codimension~$2$ lattice ideal.
 The same authors \cite{ps98b} construct the Scarf complex, which yields a canonical combinatorial resolution of any lattice ideal over a field of any characteristic; that resolution is minimal when the ideal is generic.
 One can also associate a lattice ideal $I_L$ with a graph~$G$ via the image~$L$ of the graph Laplacian matrix.
 For complete undirected graphs, Manjunath and Sturmfels \cite{manjunath-sturmfels2013} study the minimal free resolution of $I_L$ by constructing the complex $\mathcal{CYC}_G$, which coincides with the Scarf complex.
-Subsequently, for connected undirected graphs, Manjunath--Schreyer--Wilmes \cite{manjunath-schreyer-wilmes2015} and Mohammadi--Shokrieh \cite{mohammadi-shokrieh2014}, specify a minimal free resolution of~$I_L$ using combinatorial graph theory and of Gr\"obner bases.
-More recently, for directed graphs, O'Carroll and Planas-Vilanova \cite{ocarroll--planas-vilanova2018} construct the chain complex $\mathcal{CYC}_G$ associated to a finite, strongly connected, weighted digraph which is a free resolution of $I_L$.
+Subsequently, for connected undirected graphs, Manjunath--Schreyer--Wilmes \cite{manjunath-schreyer-wilmes2015} and Mohammadi--Shokrieh \cite{mohammadi-shokrieh2014}, specify a minimal free resolution of~$I_L$ using combinatorial graph theory and Gr\"obner bases.
+More recently, for directed graphs, O'Carroll and Planas-Vilanova \cite{ocarroll--planas-vilanova2018} construct a free resolution of~$I_L$ as the chain complex $\mathcal{CYC}_G$ associated to a finite, strongly connected, weighted digraph.
 The resolution is minimal if and only if the digraph is strongly complete.
 Other properties and combinatorial descriptions of various resolutions of lattice ideals can be found in \cite{briales-morales--pison-casares--vigneron-tenorio2001, charalambous-thoma2010, pison2003} and references therein.

 Along the lines of canonical but perhaps not minimal resolutions, Bayer and Sturmfels \cite{bayer-sturmfels1998} (see also \cite[Chapter~9]{cca}) generalize the Scarf construction to the hull resolution: a canonical cellular resolution for any monomial module.
 The monomials with exponent vectors in a lattice~$L$ generate the \textit{lattice module} $M_L = R \{\xx^\aa \mid\nolinebreak \aa \in\nolinebreak L\}$.
 When the lattice ideal $I_L$ is generic, the resolution of~$M_L$ is minimal.
 Any free resolution of the lattice module $M_L$ over $R[L]$ descends functorially to a resolution of the lattice ideal $I_L$ over~$R$ in a way that preserves minimality \cite[Corollary~3.3]{bayer-sturmfels1998}.